gzalo/gzalo.com/content/articles/sdl/index.en.md

 	int pixels[8][8] = {};
 ```

 We declare a 2D array of integers, which will contain the values of each cell (1 if cell is black, 0 if cell is white).
 To keep things simple, every glyph size will be fixed at 8x8.
-By default all of them will be intialized with the value 0.
+By default all of them will be initialized with the value 0.

 ```c